jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 ### Learning rate

-Thinking in 3D or higher dimensions are hard to impossible.
-Always think in 2D first.
+Thinking in 3D or high dimensions are hard to impossible.
+Try to think DL problems in 2D first.

 Consider a point at (L1, L2), we cut through the diagram alone the red and orange and plot those curve in a 2D diagram:
 <div class="imgcap">